drupal-deconstructed/drupal-7-deconstructed/04-database.md

 * [`DeleteQuery`](https://api.drupal.org/api/drupal/includes%21database%21query.inc/class/DeleteQuery/7) - extends the `Query` class for `DELETE` queries
 * [`MergeQuery`](https://api.drupal.org/api/drupal/includes%21database%21query.inc/class/MergeQuery/7) - extends the `Query` class for `MERGE` queries
 * [`TruncateQuery`](https://api.drupal.org/api/drupal/includes%21database%21query.inc/class/TruncateQuery/7) - extends the `Query` class for `TRUNCATE` queries
-* [`SelectQuery`](https://api.drupal.org/api/drupal/includes%21database%21select.inc/class/SelectQuery/7) - extends the `Query` class for `SELECT` queries.
-Note that this one is special enough to exist in its own file (`includes/database/select.inc`) with its own `interface` to go along with it.
+* [`SelectQuery`](https://api.drupal.org/api/drupal/includes%21database%21select.inc/class/SelectQuery/7) - extends the `Query` class for `SELECT` queries. *Note that this one is special enough to exist in its own file (`includes/database/select.inc`) with its own `interface` to go along with it.*

 And to close the loop, since this is supposed to be a summary after all, here's the general process (at a VERY high level, even though it may not seem like it):

 1. A query function such as [`db_select()`](https://api.drupal.org/api/drupal/includes%21database%21database.inc/function/db_select/7) is called when a query is being requested.
-2. That function will call the [`getConnection()`](https://api.drupal.org/api/drupal/includes%21database%21database.inc/function/Database%3A%3AgetConnection/7) method of the `Database` class which will fetch the DB driver and connection info.
+2. That function will call the [`getConnection()`](https://api.drupal.org/api/drupal/includes%21database%21database.inc/function/Database%3A%3AgetConnection/7) method of the `Database` class which will fetch the DB driver and connection info from `settings.php`.
-3. Once we have the connection info, we can instantiate the driver-specific DB class, such as [`DatabaseConnection_mysql`](https://api.drupal.org/api/drupal/includes%21database%21mysql%21database.inc/class/DatabaseConnection_mysql/7) and pass in that info.
+3. Once we have the connection info, we can instantiate the database driver class for our chosen database, such as [`DatabaseConnection_mysql`](https://api.drupal.org/api/drupal/includes%21database%21mysql%21database.inc/class/DatabaseConnection_mysql/7), and hand it our connection info.
-4. Our `DatabaseConnection_mysql` DB class's constructor will call its parent (i.e., `DatabaseConnection`) constructor which calls its own parent (i.e., `PDO`) constructor, which creates and returns the connection
+4. The driver class constructor function will call the class's parent constructor (i.e., `DatabaseConnection`'s constructor) which calls its own parent's constructor (i.e., `PDO`'s constructor), which creates and returns the connection.
-5. Back in the `db_select()` function with a connection in hand, we can use chaining to instantiate the `SelectQuery` class on top of it and build the query object
+5. Back in the `db_select()` function with a connection in hand, we can use function chaining to instantiate the `SelectQuery` class on top of it and build the query object.
+6. Any other functions chained after our original `db_select()`, such as `condition()` or `range()` or `orderBy()`, will be functions inside our query class (i.e., `SelectQuery`) and will alter the instantiated query object's attributes.
-6. The [`execute()`](https://api.drupal.org/api/drupal/includes%21database%21select.inc/function/SelectQuery%3A%3Aexecute/7) method of the `SelectQuery` class runs, which ends up running the [`query()`](https://api.drupal.org/api/drupal/includes%21database%21database.inc/function/DatabaseConnection%3A%3Aquery/7) method of the `DatabaseConnection` class
+6. The [`execute()`](https://api.drupal.org/api/drupal/includes%21database%21select.inc/function/SelectQuery%3A%3Aexecute/7) method of the `SelectQuery` class runs, which converts our query object to a `SQL` string, and runs it through [`query()`](https://api.drupal.org/api/drupal/includes%21database%21database.inc/function/DatabaseConnection%3A%3Aquery/7) method of the `DatabaseConnection` class
 7. That ends up running the [`execute()`](https://api.drupal.org/api/drupal/includes%21database%21database.inc/function/DatabaseStatementBase%3A%3Aexecute/7) method of the `DatabaseStatementBase` class
-8. Finally, that ends up running the `execute()` method if its parent class, which is `PDOStatement`, which actually does run the query against the target database.
+8. Finally, *that* function runs the `execute()` method if its parent class, which is `PDOStatement`, which actually executes the query against the target database.
 9. Our query has run, and we can fetch results using, for example, `fetchAll()` (which comes straight from `PDOStatement` or [`fetchAllAssoc()`](https://api.drupal.org/api/drupal/includes%21database%21database.inc/function/DatabaseStatementBase%3A%3AfetchAllAssoc/7) (which is a nicety provided by `DatabaseStatementBase`).

 To detailed?
 Ok fine, here it is at an EVEN HIGHER level: